Vision Map Purpose & Development Process

 Vastly improved information for pedestrian, bicycle, and other first mile/last mile connections throughout the region.

-Specific new and upgraded transportation capital and service projects would eventually need to be assessed to determine the level of priority and phasing, with projects exhibiting high cost-benefit ratios generally prioritized over lower cost-benefit projects
+Specific new and upgraded transportation capital and service projects would eventually need to be assessed to determine the level of priority and phasing, with projects exhibiting high benefit-cost ratios generally prioritized over lower benefit-cost projects

 No assumptions have been made about the particular operational concept (private vs. public) for transit service or the project delivery method for capital improvements; however all corridors are assumed to be regulated by the single transportation governance entity established as part of Seamless Bay Area’s Vision.